-This manual has been prepared to assist agencies, field instructors, faculty, and students in understanding the objectives, policies, and procedures governing the field practicum program for the Master of Social Work program at California State University, San Bernardino.
+This manual has been prepared to assist agencies, field instructors, faculty, and students in understanding the objectives, policies, and procedures governing the field education program for the Master of Social Work (MSW) program at California State University, San Bernardino.
+It is designed to answer the most frequently asked questions about the MSW field education program and its policies and procedures, as well as to clarify expectations, rights, and duties of all involved in a social work field education program.